Steel Ball Through Glass Revealed And Explained

 Steel Ball Through Glass Revealed

-Ching Ling Coin Box
+Ching Ling Coin Box Trick

-Then I came across Ching Ling Coin Box in eBay.
+Ching Ling Coin Box Trick Explained

 The Ching Ling Coin Box secret is shown below:

-It has a secret pivoted door on one side of the wooden box, like the Lippincott Box or the Wonder Box in the Professor Hoffmann‘s book “Modern Magic: A Practical Treatise On The Art Of Conjuring“.
+It has a secret pivoted door on one side of the wooden box, like the Lippincott Box or the Watch Box.

 Now it should look like the picture as shown below.